-Once accepted into the PTA program, the students begins the second year (technical phase) which includes academic and laboratory componenets taught at the Oak Ridge campus, and clinical components located in regional healthcare facilities.
+Once accepted into the PTA program, the student begins the second year (technical phase) which includes academic and laboratory components taught at the Oak Ridge campus, and clinical components located in regional healthcare facilities.
 The second year requires full-time participation and lasts one calendar year from August to August.
-Students will be required to attend an orientation session prior to the start of second year classes.
+Second year students will be required to attend an orientation session and be certified (and maintain certification) in Basic First Aid and Basic Life Support for Healthcare Providers (CPR) through the American Heart Association prior to the start of classes.
 Classes taken during the second year must be taken in sequence and require a full-time course load.
-Prior to the beginning of the second year, students are required to be certified in Basic First Aid and to maintain certification in Infant, Child and Adult CPR.
-This can be completed through the Red Cross and/or American Heart Association.
 During the second year, students may be required to travel within the East Tennessee region to clinical facilities.

 In addition to general entrance requirements for the Allied Health Sciences programs, the applicants for the PTA program must: